open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations.md

 1. When trying to access http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html you may experience an error such as the following: "no_db_found".
 A simple solution will be using ```vagrant destroy``` to delete the current machine, then try ```vagrant up``` to rebuild it.

-2. In the case you use the command ```vagrant destroy```, your current machine will be wiped from your local server, but not on the nation side.
-After rebuilding your BeLL App using ```vagrant up```, next, fill out the configurations.
-Your name and code must be the same and should match your Github name so we can easily locate your community in Virtual Intern Nation.

 #### Return to [First Steps](vi-first-steps.md#Step_1_-_BeLL_Installation)